PCFINE Year I Educational Objectives

 David Goldfinger, Ph.D.

-- For each of the following components of psychodynamic treatment, to be able to identify two ways in which the couple's therapist must make a shift from their work with individuals: (1) evaluation, (2) formulation, and (3) intervention
+- To be able to identify two ways in which the psychodynamic couple therapist must shift from their way of working with individuals in each of the following processes: (1) evaluation, (2) formulation, and (3) intervention

-- To be able to identify three concepts from attachment theory that help in recognizing dysfunctional patterns and offer possible choice points for intervention
+- To be able to identify at least three concepts from attachment theory that help in formulating a couple's dynamic and effectively intervening

-- To be able to identify three concepts from family systems theory that help in recognizing dysfunctional patterns and possible choice points for intervention
+- To be able to identify at least three concepts from family systems theory that help in formulating a couple's dynamic and effectively intervening

 Evaluation and Formulation